What should you do with plastic takeaway containers? Find out if they can be recycled, reused safely or if eco-friendly alternatives are better.

 |5||PP||Like PET, these containers can be recycled through curbside recycling programs.
 Do not throw in general recycling.|

-|6||PS||It’s unlikely that this plastic-type can be recycled.
+|6||PS||It’s unlikely that this plastic type can be recycled.
 It can be difficult to dispose of since it’s a foam product.|

 |7||Miscellaneous||It’s unlikely that these plastic types are recycled since they have a broad classification.
 This numbering might refer to plastic film present on takeaways or a small portion of the packaging.|

 If you want to recycle plastic takeaway containers, make sure they are thoroughly rinsed to remove any food or residue.
-This is a must for recycling facilities who may fail to accept your items if dirty.
+This is a must for recycling facilities that may fail to accept your items if dirty.
 Recycle Now suggests using the remains of your soapy dishwater to clean items before disposal, as well as removing any cardboard or paper sleeves.

 What’s a Good Plastic Takeaway Container Alternative?